 This last challenge most likely stems almost entirely from the preceding ones.

 Our survey indicated that without access to trained support professionals, your team will almost surely become frustrated with Salesforce and stop using it altogether.

 Not only does this mean your reports and dashboards are populated with inadequate data, but productivity and efficiency also go way down.
 If each employee has his or her own siloed method for tracking sales and customer data, you’ve lost the benefit of a central repository for information.

-To optimize the benefits of Salesforce, you should be aiming for at least 90% of active users logged in each month, and at least 75% created or updated a record.
+To optimize the benefits of Salesforce, the “typical” company should be aiming for at least 90% of active users logged in each month, and at least 75% created or updated a record.
 So why don’t people use Salesforce?

-Your sales team comes to work every day to hit targets, close deals and feed the pipeline.
-They can’t do any of these things if they’re stuck in front of a screen trying to diagnose yet another software problem, or are expected to perform repetitive, time-consuming tasks that could otherwise be automated, or can’t get a third party tool to integrate with Salesforce.
+Your sales team comes to work every day to hit targets, close deals, and feed the pipeline.
+They can’t do any of these things if Salesforce is not customized to properly support them.

-Without the proper support in place, even minor irritations like being locked out of an account or password reset issues can become time and productivity black holes and users are presented with yet another barrier to use.
+Without the proper support in place, even minor irritations like being locked out of an account or password reset issues can become time and productivity black holes.

 You wouldn’t hire an IT expert to fill a sales position, so why would you hire talented salespeople and expect them to solve admin-level Salesforce software issues?
-Companies who implement a robust Salesforce support solution see higher user adoption rates, better data, more insightful reports, and dashboards and increased revenue.
-It’s kind of a no brainer.
+Companies who implement a Salesforce solution customized to meet their needs and supported by a skilled Salesforce administrator see higher user adoption rates, more accurate data, more accurate reports and dashboards, and increased revenue.
+It’s kind of a no-brainer.

 More Support, Fewer Challenges